-Check in was super simple and we were presented with some Papa Johns vouchers as we had arrived too late for the restaurant, but this was music to my kids ears, as they are true pizza fends !
+Check in was super simple, and we were presented with some Papa Johns vouchers as we had arrived too late for the restaurant, but this was music to my kids ears, as they are true pizza fends !

 We jumped into a Jaws themed lift which amused the kids immensely, and we arrived at our interconnecting rooms in no time.
 In Arins words the blue neon lights in the Bunk beds were “Well Funky!” and my Daughter Emma bagged the twin beds and dressing table as her own.
-My partner Stewart and I were so disappointed to be in the room on our own with a big double bed, huge balcony and door which we could close to separate us from the tweens and teen ( BLISS !!).
+My partner Stewart and I were so disappointed to be in the room on our own, with a big double bed, huge balcony and door which we could close to separate us from the tweens and teen ( YIPPEE !!).
 With Free WIFI, TV’s at the end of every bed, charging ports for devices and decent hot drinks facilities, I could of quite happily camped out in the room.

-The next morning, we dragged the kids out of bed, sorry I mean the kids dragged us out of bed and we headed off to Breakfast at The Deck.
+The next morning, we dragged the kids out of bed, sorry I mean the kids dragged us out of bed and we headed off for Breakfast at The Deck.
 We had a really warm and friendly greeting from Tony and we were looked after really well, I am a ambassador for good customer service, and I feel really strongly about it, why pay shed loads for something and get a good product, but receive crappy customer service which can then turn the whole experience sour.
 Thankfully, everyone that we came into contact were fabtastic and we couldn’t fault them.
 With endless tea and coffee, pancakes, hot breakfast and even freshly made BLT in front of you, we all enjoyed our first breakfast at the resort.
 A pot of fresh coffee on the table would of been fab in all honesty, but that was my only negative comment.

 A top tip for anyone going to Butlins is to download the Butlins App, as this will show you what is on, times and if you need to book in advance.
 I only found this out after having a chat to the concierge at the Hotel, so we sent the kids off for half an hour to The Games port ( which is 50 shades of fab BTW !!) while we sat down in the Soho café and planned our day.
 The Games port is a teenage/tween hot spot as it contains computers for Mindcraft and Friv games, Xbox, Wii, Play stations……you name it, they have it.
 This is a fantastic spot to leave the kids, when you need a ten minute caffeine fix or a child free moment !
 The only downside is the Games Port shuts at 6pm, which is the ideal time to send the kids to entertain themselves while you get ready for the evening.
 However, this is genius idea to keep the older children content and occupied.